Salem City Police: History

-The Salem City Police was formed in 1972 and The Salem Police Commissionerate was formed in 1990 for the major metropolitan cities like Salem, Coimbatore, Madurai and Tiruchirapalli.
-The jurisdiction of Salem city police commissionarate extends jurisdiction limit to Salem City Municipal Corporation.
+The Salem City Police was formed in 1997 and The Salem Police Commissionerate was formed in 1997for the major metropolitan cities like Salem, Coimbatore, Madurai and Tiruchirapalli.
+The jurisdiction of Salem city police commissionerate extends jurisdiction limit to Salem City Municipal Corporation.
 There are 12 police stations in Salem city, numbered B-1 to B-11.
 City Police has five wings: traffic wing, traffic investigation wing, prohibition enforcement wing, city crime record bureau, armed reserve, in three zones Salem North, Salem South and Salem West.
 A law was enacted in 1987 to empower the commissionerate with the same powers as the Madras Police.
 Salem was fully upgraded into a police commissionerate in 1990.

 Jurisdiction

 The jurisdiction of the Commissionerate of Police extends to the jurisdictional limits of the Salem City Municipal Corporation.
-Later in 2000 jurisdiction of Salem City Police is extended for the main suburban areas of Salem city like Ayothiyapattinam and Omalur in Salem.
+Later in 2000 jurisdiction of Salem City Police is extended for the main suburban areas of Salem city like Karuppur police station & Kannankurichi police station, in same way in 2023 Attayampatti and Karipatti police station were annexed with Salem city police.